NAME: Alister Chapman

 I am a freelance filmmaker.…. jack of all trades perhaps, that has worked in broadcast television since 1984.
-These days I produce short films, shoot natural extremes and work as a cinematographer, digital imaging technician as well as editor/coulorist.
+These days I work as a cinematographer, digital imaging technician as well as editor/colourist.
 I am particularly good at coming up with new ways to do things, figuring out new processes, designing new camera rigs.
 I really enjoy those… “can you make this work……” or “is there a better way to do this” types of challenges.

 I’m also a very well know Sony ambassador and film and video production trainer and technologist.

-My career in film and television started after studying electronics to degree level and getting a job helping to design equipment for use in television outside broadcasts.
+I was a member of my schools photography club and turned the under stairs cupboard into a darkroom as a child but my career in film and television really started after studying electronics to degree level and getting a job helping to design equipment for use in television outside broadcasts.

 Around this time I started experimenting with fitting video cameras into Rally and Race cars, and you have to remember that back in the 1980’s video cameras were normally huge.
 My hobby was rally driving and at weekends I used to film club events with tube camera and a u-matic portable recorder.
 A production company called BHP, who produced almost all of the BBC’s motorsports content saw what I was doing and offered me a job developing in car cameras and filming motor racing.
 This was a dream job, designing new camera systems, thinking up new ways to do things and working in F1, the world rally championship and numerous other branches of motorsports.

 But don’t get the wrong idea, I don’t just shoot the weather!
 I shoot all kinds of things from drama to documentaries.
+Recently I’ve worked as a consultant on major Hollywood blockbusters and I’ve been filming a lot of circus performances.
 I continue to shoot occasional motor sports events as well as a lot of airshows and aviation programmes.
 My clients include Sony, Philips, Toyota, Microsoft, as well as National Geographic, Discovery, IMAX and many, many others.

 The Sony Connection: First let me say that I am not an employee of Sony.
 I have been using Sony cameras since the 80’s and they have always served me well.
 I have also used and owned cameras from Arri, Red, Panasonic, JVC and many others.
 Over the years I have gained a great deal of experience with these cameras.
 With my engineering background I am not afraid of trying new settings and tweaking my cameras and equipment for the best results.
 For many years I have written about my settings and methods in magazines, in forums and on blogs.